OguzPastirmaci/misc/ubuntu-rdma-oci.md

 ## Step-by-step instructions for deploying the cluster and enabling RDMA

-1 - Deploy provisioning node, Kubernetes management and worker nodes
+1 - Deploy provisioning node, Kubernetes management and worker nodes.

 Deploy the necessary nodes prior to following the steps in this guide.
 This guide is based on a single Kubernetes management node and 2 Kubernetes GPU worker nodes in a cluster network.